w-caffiero-entando/f09a1ec2/keycloak-plugin/README.md

 ## Scope

 ### What this plugin does
-Enables SSO capabilities to an Entando Instance by using Keycloak.
-Moves User Management to Keycloak.
+* Enables SSO capabilities to an Entando Instance by using Keycloak.
+* Moves User Management to Keycloak.

 ### What this plugin does not
 This plugin doesn't come with Role and Group management, because Entando Core roles/groups model isn't compatible with Keycloak.
+That means that even with the same users across multiple Entando Instances, the role and group mappings have to be configured on each instance.

 ## Installing